jamesmh/PersonalBlog/source/_posts/refactoring-legacy-monoliths-first-steps.md

 - A clearer definition of system requirements (since tests correspond to individual business requirement)
 - Forces your system to be modular (i.e. code that can be tested well is generally designed well)
-- Early safety net when you code something wrong
+- Early safety net when your code does something wrong

 But, to be able to test properly, you need to have your business code (i.e. "business logic") separate from your (for example) web project.
 You can't test business rules unless you can test business logic on its own.
 Splitting your code into (at least) 2 different layers (business logic and presentation logic) is necessary for web projects (using it as an example) because:

 > Your business code can rely on database access abstractions rather than database access implementations.

 What?
 Let me ask you a question: "Can you test your code without having an active database available?"
 In true "legacy" projects, that's answered 99% of the time with "no".

 What we need is a way to make our code rely on an `interface` which exposes `methods` that provide database access.
 Then, we can create our production code against that interface.
 Our system needs to somehow automatically "pass in" a concrete implementation of that `interface` to our business code.

 Our tests, on the other hand, can use a stub or mock object which implement that `interface`.
 Our business code will still do what it does and not crash because there's no database connection.